Daniel-KM/Omeka-S-module-IiifServer/README.md

 ```
 cover, Front Cover, 1
-r1, Introduction, 2; 3; 4; 5
+r2, Introduction, 2; 3; 4; 5
 backCover, Back Cover, 6
 ```

 The range id (first part of a row) is the name of the range, that will be used to create the uri.
-To avoid collision with other indexes, it should not be a numeric value.
-It should be a simple alphanumeric name, without space, diacritic or any other special character (so stable among all coding standards).
-It must not contain a "/".
+To avoid collision with other indexes, it must not be a numeric value.
+It should be a simple alphanumeric name, without space, diacritic or any other special character, so it will be stable among all coding standards.
+It must not contain characters `:/?&#%=<>;,`.
+Ideally, the url-encoded id should be the same than the id.
 Anyway, this name is url-encoded in the final uri.

 Furthermore, the range ids must be unique in all the item.

 It can be skipped, so the line number will be used.
 In that case, keep the first comma to indicate that there is no specific range name.
-For example if `r1` was not provided above, the range id will be `r2`, so `r` for range and `2` for second line.
+For example if `r2` was not provided above, the internal range id will be `r2` anyway, so `r` for range and `2` for second line.
 Nevertheless, this possibility is not recommended because the uri will change when a new line will be inserted.

-The second part of the row is the label of the range, for example a chapter.
+The second part of the row is the label of the range, for example the title of the chapter.
 If empty, it will be used for the structure, but not displayed in the table of the viewer.

 The last part of the row is the list of the top canvases or top ranges that the current range contains, so generally a list of images and sub-sections.